"Modern slavery, in terms of human trafficking… is a crime against humanity"

 About the Centre

-The Centre for the Study of Modern Slavery (CSMS) at St Mary's University is engaged in independent research to provide evidence that informs policy responses to modern slavery and human trafficking both in the UK and internationally.
+The Centre for the Study of Modern Slavery (CSMS) at St Mary's University was established to provide a comprehensive response to modern slavery and human trafficking across three areas of activity:

 The UK government in particular is taking a strong stance on modern slavery and is dedicating significant resources to prevent and pursue this phenomenon, which has been described by Pope Francis as a 'crime against humanity'.
 While this new determination brings us closer to eradicating slavery, government responses continue to be hampered by key knowledge gaps.

-The new Centre for the Study of Modern Slavery is working with government departments to identify these gaps, generating empirical evidence to make the response more targeted, and generate better results for those subject to slavery and trafficking.
+The Centre has been working with government departments to identify these gaps, generating empirical evidence to make the response more targeted, and generate better results for those subject to slavery and trafficking.

 Articles and news